-1 Introduction
+1. Introduction

 UML (Unified Modeling Language) is the de-facto standard formalism for the analysis and design of software.
 One of the most important components of UML are class diagrams, which model the information on the domain of interest in terms of objects organized in classes and relationships between them.
-The use of UML in industrial-scale software applications brings about class diagrams that are large and complex to design, analyze, and maintain.
+1 The use of UML in industrial-scale software applications brings about class diagrams that are large and complex to design, analyze, and maintain.
 To simplify these tasks, sophisticated CASE tools are commonly adopted, e.g., Rational Rose, Together, Poseidon, ArgoUML (see also the OMG home page).
 Such tools support the designer with a user-friendly graphical environment for editing, storing, and accessing multiple UML class diagrams.
-However, the expressiveness of the UML constructs and their interaction in different parts of complex diagrams may lead to implicit consequences that can go undetected by the designer, and cause various forms of inconsistencies or redundancies in the diagram.
+However, the expressiveness of the UML constructs may lead to implicit consequences that can go undetected by the designer in complex diagrams, and cause various forms of inconsistencies or redundancies in the diagram itself.
 This may result in a degradation of the quality of the design and/or increased development times and costs.
-Hence, it would be highly desirable to equip CASE tools with capabilities to automatically detect relevant formal properties of UML class diagrams, such as inconsistencies and redundancies.
+If the diagrams were used simply for documentation purposes, then the problem could not be that severe; if, on the other hand, they are used as part of a model-driven approach to development (see, e.g., OMG's Model-Driven Architecture), then the quality of the models can influence the quality of the implemented system (especially, when a code generator is involved, or when one uses models to generate test cases).
+Hence, it would be highly desirable to equip CASE tools with capabilities to automatically detect relevant formal properties of UML class diagrams, such as the mentioned inconsistencies and redundancies.